kserve/kserve/python/xgbserver/README.md

 # XG Boost Server

-[XGBoost](https://xgboost.readthedocs.io/en/latest/index.html )server is an implementation of KFServing for serving XGBoost models, providing an XGBoost implementation for
+[XGBoost](https://xgboost.readthedocs.io/en/latest/index.html ) server is an implementation of KFServing for serving XGBoost models, an provides an XGBoost model implementation for

 * Pre processing
 * Prediction
 * Post processing

-In addition, model lifecycle management fucntionalities like liveness handler, metrics handler etc. are supported.
+In addition, model lifecycle management functionalities like liveness handler, metrics handler etc. are supported.

-To start the server locally for development needs, run the following command under this folder, please ensure you have installed the kfserving before.
+To start the server locally for development needs, run the following command under this folder in your github repository.
+Also please ensure you have installed the [kfserving](../kfserving) before.

 ```
 pip install -e .